-As discussed in sections 3.1 and 3.2, both the pressure drop and local wall heat transfer coefficient of surface-based lattice structures are dependent on channel diameter.
+As discussed in Sections 3.1 and 3.2, both the pressure drop and local wall heat transfer coefficient of surface-based lattice structures are dependent on channel diameter.
 We would therefore expect volumetric heat transfer coefficients to correlate with pressure drop.
 However, this is not always the case, as the diamond matrix lattice exhibits relatively small pressure drops but high volumetric heat transfer coefficients.
 Hence, engineers need to inspect both the hydraulic and thermal performance in tandem to determine appropriate surface-based lattice structures for heat transfer applications.

-By examining the distribution of fluid temperature in the primitive matrix lattice in figure 17, we see that there is minimal thermal mixing within the structure due to the high-velocity central flow channel (shown in figure 8(d)) which prevents the fluid from moving across it.
-It is also observed that there is minimal heat transfer taking place in the upper regions where the local wall heat transfer coefficient peaks (figure 15).
+By examining the distribution of fluid temperature in the structure which exhibited the greatest volumetric heat transfer coefficient (i.e., the diamond matrix lattice) in Fig. 18(a), we see that there is a significant amount of thermal mixing which allows the thermal energy to be transferred away from the heat input.
+This is in contrast to the primitive matrix lattice (which has the lowest volumetric heat transfer coefficient) in Fig. 18(b), where we see that there is minimal thermal mixing within the structure due to the high-velocity central flow channel (shown in Fig. 8(d)) which prevents the fluid from moving across it.
+It is also observed that there is minimal heat transfer taking place in the upper regions where the local wall heat transfer coefficient peaks (Fig. 16).
 This is because heat is applied to the structure only from one direction (below).
 Therefore, structures which (i) conduct more heat through the lattice walls far away from the heat input, and (ii) maximise thermal mixing, should boast greater volumetric heat transfer coefficients.

-This theory is corroborated by the distribution of fluid outlet temperature in figure 18.
+This theory is corroborated by the distribution of fluid outlet temperature in Fig. 19.
 Here, we observe that the primitive matrix lattice, which has the lowest volumetric heat transfer coefficient, has the least well distributed fluid outlet temperature and that the top half of the structure is rendered relatively ineffective for heat transfer.
 Following on from this, the gyroid matrix and split-p matrix lattices have the next highest volumetric heat transfer coefficients and more evenly distributed fluid outlet temperatures, though a discontinuity is still observed between the bottom and top halves of those structures.
 Finally, the diamond and lidinoid matrix lattices have the highest volumetric heat transfer coefficients in this study and have relatively well distributed fluid outlet temperatures indicating better fluid mixing.
+This is in-line with other work found, such as that of Gado et al. [40] where the improved performance of the lidinoid matrix lattice was attributed to its relatively large specific surface area.

 We conclude that the thermal performance of TPMS lattice structures is heavily dependent on the internal geometry of the structure in the case of a directional heat input, where lattices that can distribute heat across the entire fluid volume exhibit greater performance.
-In the case of a non-directional heat input (i.e., fixed wall temperatures) the thermal performance will be largely determined by the channel diameter.
-This is in keeping with the emerging picture from investigations of TPMS lattices as heat sinks; their thermal performance is heavily dependent on lattice cell geometry [30].
+In the case of a non-directional heat input (i.e., fixed wall temperatures) the